MaydayDoomsday/stendhal-devops/README.md

 Are you looking for adventure?
 Want to fight for riches?<br>
 Develop yourself and your social standing?
 Meet new people?<br>
 Do you want to be part of a brave new world?
+What to see how pipelines work?

 Stendhal is a fully fledged multiplayer online adventures game (MORPG).
 It is completely open source (client, server, everything).